 - Customer-based method: customers are routinely screened against the restricted party lists and the company maintains database of approved customers.

 - Transaction-based method: company screens each order received at various times in the sales process, including upon receipt of the order and prior to shipment.

 Leveraging BIS screening software can help you stay compliant.
-In doing so, the restricted party screening process can be clearly documented to ensure you have an effective export compliance program, which meets BIS regulations with CSI watch list solutions.
+In doing so, the restricted party screening process can be clearly documented to ensure you have an effective export compliance program, which meets BIS regulations.